mantidproject/mantid/docs/source/release/v6.6.0/indirect_geometry.rst

 New Features
 ------------
 - A new interface has been created: the :ref:`Inelastic Data Manipulation Interface <interface-inelastic-data-manipulation>`.
-The :ref:`Sqw <indirect-sqw>`, :ref:`Moments <indirect-moments>`, and :ref:`Symmetrise <indirect-symmetrise>` tabs have been moved from the Indirect Data Reduction interface into the new interface along with :ref:`Elwin <elwin>` and :ref:`Iqt <iqt>` from the Indirect Data Analysis interface.
+The :ref:`Sqw <inelastic-sqw>`, :ref:`Moments <inelastic-moments>`, and :ref:`Symmetrise <inelastic-symmetrise>` tabs have been moved from the Indirect Data Reduction interface into the new interface along with :ref:`Elwin <elwin>` and :ref:`Iqt <iqt>` from the Indirect Data Analysis interface.

 .. image:: ../../images/6_6_release/Indirect/ManipulationTab.png
     :align: center